 How to measure the ingredients of a sourdough starter

 Weigh the weight of the empty container and write it down.
-When you make refreshments, zero the scales before putting the container on and remove enough starter to get to the weight of the container plus the amount of old starter to refresh (80 grams).
+When you make refreshments, zero the scales before putting the container on.
+Then remove enough starter till you reach the weight of the container plus the amount of old starter to refresh (80 grams).

-This way makes feedings much more accurate and prevents your starters consistency from changing.
+This way makes feedings more accurate and prevents your starters consistency from changing.

 Changing the flour